hildigerr/mobs/README.md

  - [ ] Grazing and unprotected garden damage.
  - [ ] Knockback
  - [ ] Limit the amount of stuff a racoon can hold.
+ - [ ] Limit the quantity of donkeys as a setting, and/or kill them off every once and a while.
  - [ ] NPCs: trading, minions, armies
  - [ ] Tanning and furs for crafting.
  - [ ] Taxedermy for dropped disabled mobs or as a craft.